orbis-esque-hackathon/react-orbis-esque/README.md

   });
 ```

-The `MapPath` components handles the drawing of the route once it is calculated.
+The `MapboxPath` components handles the drawing of the route on a Mapbox.gl map.
 Add it as a child of the Map component. `places` is the array of start and end
 features, `segments` is an array of linestring features.